Steam and water analysis system: Sample extraction

-To ensure that the sample that is going to be extracted for analysis represents the process conditions exactly, it is important to choose the correct sample extraction probe.
-The validity of the analysis is largely dependent on the sample being truly representative.
+Utilizing the correct sample extraction probe ensures that the sample that is going to be extracted for analysis represents the process conditions exactly.
+The validity of the analysis is dependent on the sample being truly representative.
 As the probe is going to be directly attached to the process pipe work, it may have to withstand severe conditions.
 For most applications, the sample probe is manufactured to the stringent codes applicable to high-pressure, high-temperature pipework.

-The selection of the right type of probe is a challenge.
-Its use depends on the process stream parameter to be measured, the required sample flow rate and the location of the sampling point (which is also called the 'tapping point').
+The selection of the right type of probe depends on the process stream parameter to be measured, the required sample flow rate and the location of the sampling point (which is also called the 'tapping point').
 An important aspect of the sample extraction probe design is that the steam must enter the probe at the same velocity as the steam flowing in the pipeline from where the sample (it can be steam or water) was extracted.
-These probes are designed as per ASTM D1066 standard for steam extraction and must be designed and tested for their structural integrity in High pressure, High Temperature and Higher velocity of samples.
+These probes are designed as per ASTM D1066 standard for steam extraction and must be designed and tested for their structural integrity in high pressure, high temperature and high velocity of samples.

-Sample extraction probes are extremely important and necessary of proper analysis of suspended impurities like Corrosion products, Total Iron, copper, carryover effects.
+Sample extraction probes are necessary for proper analysis of suspended impurities like corrosion products, iron, and copper.